plone/documentation/docs/contributing/admins.md

 To make it easier for other contributors to work with your project, update the following files, using `volto` as a model.

--   Add it to the documentation section {ref}`contributing-editing-volto-documentation-label`.
+-   Add it to the documentation section {ref}`contributing-editing-external-package-documentation-label`.
 -   Add the symlink `docs/my_package` to `.gitignore`.
 -   Optionally set a branch to work on in `.gitmodules`.